 Business environments vary.
 Some business situations are more formal than others.

 If the company culture is formal then complement the formal business attire with a formal watch.
-A dark business suit and a classic gold watch are a great combination.
+A dark business suit and a classic gold watch are a great combination, but you can change things around with a light grey outfit and a conservative bracelet sports watch for some flair, it would certainly make your clients remember you!

-Business dress can be quite casual in some organisations or industries.
-When dark business suits have given way to lighter suits then a more casual watch is the order of the day.
-A light leather strap and a light suit, possibly without a tie can strike just the right balance between business and leisure.
+Business dress can sometimes be quite casual in some organisations or industries.
+When dark business suits have given way to button shirts then a more casual watch is the order of the day.
+A light leather strap and a nice shirt can strike just the right balance between business and leisure.

 A sporty watch aches to be matched with sporty wear.
 A slightly more formal upmarket sports look may draw influences from sailing or motorsport.
 TAG Heuer and the smartest nautical wear are the perfect matches.

-Military watches are those function filled watches that look like they are more suited to the battlefield than the board room.
+Military watches are those function filled watches that are more suited to the battlefield than the board room.
 They can have high impact protection, waterproof cases, and perhaps built-in GPS capability.
-Don't wear them with a formal suit.
+Don't wear them with a formal suit unless you own a multi-million dollar company (then you can do what you like).

 If you are in the services, wear this watch while in uniform.
 Out of uniform and wearing casual clothes, still wear the watch.
 It still looks great and the functionality is useful even in civilian life.

 Outdoor adventure and military watches cross over well.
-Camping and hiking clothes, climbing and other adventure clothing look right with a military watch.
-Don't partner with skating, snowboarding or extreme sportswear as the clothing ranges are too alternative for the military vibe.
+Camping and hiking clothes, climbing and other adventure clothing look right with a military watch..

 A high-performance diving watch looks great with a dinner jacket if you're James Bond.
 If you don't have the 007 clearance, perhaps a diving watch is best worn with diving gear, swimwear or at least casual sportswear.